VOLT

 curl -sSL https://raw.githubusercontent.com/voltlabs-research/CoreToolkit/main/scripts/install.sh | bash

-This will create a voltlabs-ecosystem/ directory in your current working directory with the full ecosystem.
+Creates a voltlabs-ecosystem/ directory in the current working directory with the full ecosystem.

 Requirements

-The script runs on Ubuntu / Debian (or Debian-based distros) and will automatically install missing system packages via apt.
-You need:
+Runs on Ubuntu / Debian (or Debian-based distros); installs missing system packages via apt:

 RequirementMinimum version